Bike History

 My 1987 Suzuki SP 600.
 I bought it for 50 bucks, broke my ankles everytime I started it, launched it in the air several times, and threw the chain about every 40-45 minutes riding it.
 It was held together with JB weld and what mustve been a guardian angel to keep me alive on it.
 This was the only bike I had for a while.
 I sold it for 50 bucks.
 I am quite positive it is sitting in a ravine somewhere, and a good possiblity of a missing person lying next to it.

-This is my Street Glide.
+My old street glide.
 The second I saw her, I knew I was walking out with her.
 Not trying to be dramatic, but it was love at first site.
 Best bike ive ever owned.
+She came stock at about 70 horsepower, and after redoing the engine It Dyno’d at 120.
+She was a demon.
+I blew the engine about 45,000 miles, and had it rebuilt again to the same specs.
+I miss this bike.